HOLMES1891/HOLMES1891.github.io/_pages/about.md

 ---

 # About Me
-* I am an undergraduatue student in the Department of Computer Science at the Tongji University.
-* My research interests lie in data mining, especially text mining and graph mining.
+I am an undergraduatue student in the Department of Computer Science at the Tongji University.
+I am taking a gap year to do research all around the world.
+My research interests lie in data mining, especially text mining and graph mining.